What's the difference between brown and white eggs

 To tell if an egg is raw or hard-boiled, spin it, if the egg spins easily, it is hard-boiled but if it wobbles, it is raw.

 I’ve had a carton of eggs in my fridge for a few weeks.
 Can I still use them?

 You can use your oldest eggs for baking cakes, quiches and frittatas.
 Older eggs can also be useful for hard-boiling, scrambling, and making omelettes.
 If hard-boiling, it is best to use eggs a few days old.
 The fresher the egg, the more likely the white will stick to the shell.

 How safe are eggs?

 The risk of getting an illness from eggs is very low.
 However, the nutrients that make eggs a high-quality food for humans are also a good growth medium for bacteria.
-In addition to food, bacteria also need moisture, a favourable temperature and time in order to multiply and increase the risk of illness.
+In addition to food, bacteria also need moisture, a favourable temperature and time to multiply and increase the risk of illness.
 In the rare event that an egg contains bacteria, you can reduce the risk by proper chilling and eliminate it by proper cooking.
 When you handle eggs with care, they pose no greater food-safety risk than any other perishable food.